denis-taran/unobtrusive-validation/README.md

-# Unobtrusive ASP.NET-compatible validation library without dependencies
+# Unobtrusive validation library without dependencies

-Unlike the original library, it doesn't require any external libraries like JQuery.
+This small package allows you to add validation properties to HTML tags without writing any client-side code.

+The library is compatible with unobtrusive validation library used in ASP.NET, but it doesn't require JQuery library.

+Use the following command to install the library:

+    npm install --save-dev unobtrusive-validation

+If you don't use NPM, just include `index.min.js` into your HTML file and it should work out of the box.

 ## License